lyndon025/playtested/src/content/article/2023-03-23-the-best-asymmetric-multiplayer-horror-on-mobile--full-review---dead-by-daylight-mobile.md

 ---
-title: "The best asymmetric multiplayer horror on mobile | Full Review - Dead by Daylight Mobile"
+author: lyndonguitar
+category: Review
-description: "Dead by Daylight Mobile is an asymmetric 4v1 multiplayer survival horror game where a team of four players must cooperate with each other in order to escape a killer hunting them."
+description: Dead by Daylight Mobile is an asymmetric 4v1 multiplayer survival horror game where a team of four players must cooperate with each other in order to escape a killer hunting them.
+featured: false
 pubDate: 2023-03-23
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "dead-by-daylight-mobile"]
+tags:
-featured: false
+- taptap
+- dead-by-daylight-mobile
-thumb: "/images/reviews/2023-03-23-the-best-asymmetric-multiplayer-horror-on-mobile--full-review---dead-by-daylight-mobile-0.avif"
+thumb: /images/reviews/2023-03-23-the-best-asymmetric-multiplayer-horror-on-mobile--full-review---dead-by-daylight-mobile-0.avif
+title: The best asymmetric multiplayer horror on mobile | Full Review - Dead by Daylight Mobile
 ---

 <div class="gallery">